redbeard28/docker-spacewalk/docs/index.md

 <h1>
-  <span>Common files for the docs</span>
+  <span>docker-spacewalk</span>
 </h1>

 Object
 ------
-The objective is to set up a repo github for the bases of my documentation.
+The objective is to set up a spacewalk server in a docker container.

 Context
 -------
-When you create or develop a role or infrastructure as code, you must for yourself and others set up documentation to describe your project.

-Creating files and directories
+We play the build of the container with ansible.

+What I have to modify
 ====================================

-### Creating **docs** folder
-You must create a **docs** directory at the root of your repository.
-It will contain __*.md__ files.
+## Vault file.
+See vault files section.

+## Vars
+See ansible var to modify.

+## Defaults
+See ansible defaults to modify.